upbound-demo/space-instructions/CLUSTER.md

      --version v1.13.2-up.1 \
      --wait
    ```
-1. Install Providers
-   Spaces uses Provider Helm and Provider Kubernetes internally to manage
+1. Install Provider Helm and Provider Kubernetes.
+Spaces uses these providers
-   resources in the cluster.
-We need to install them and grant permissions
+   internally to manage resources in the cluster.
+We need to install these
-   to create resources.
+   providers and grant necessary permissions to create resources.
    ```bash
    cat <<EOF | kubectl apply -f -
    apiVersion: pkg.crossplane.io/v1